WebXROSFellowship/makers/README.md

-# makers
+# Makers
-pilot repository for teh XROS Fellowship
+A Pilot Repository for the XROS Fellowship x Powersimple Project